 Are you just starting to consider your SAT options, or looking for details about the exam’s purpose, structure, and timing?
 These blog posts will help you better understand the overall facts about the SAT and, in particular, its most recent updates.

 The current form of the SAT includes two required sections: the Evidence-Based Reading and Writing section, which is made up of the Reading test and the Writing and Language test, and the Math section.
 There’s also an optional essay section that some colleges may require for applicants.
 For details on each section, check out the posts below.

 In these posts, we go over our best strategies for getting ready for the SAT, from studying test content content, to familiarizing yourself with the types of questions you’ll encounter, to practicing your pacing.

 Understanding Your SAT Score

 For all the preparation it involves, the SAT ends up distilling your performance into just a few numerical scores.
 Here, we describe how scoring works on the SAT, what constitutes a “good” score, and what your score means for your college application process.

 Retaking the SAT

 If you’re not satisfied with your SAT score, you may choose to retake the test after more studying.
-Here are a few posts going over what to think about when you’re considering retaking the SAT.
+Here are a few posts that go over what to think about when you’re considering retaking the SAT:

 Completing the testing requirements for your college applications can be stressful, but there are ways to make the process more manageable, and becoming an informed test-taker is one.
-We hope these posts help you to better understand the SAT’s expectations and maximize the efficiency and effectiveness of your test preparation.
+We hope these posts help you to better understand the expectations of the SAT and maximize the efficiency and effectiveness of your test preparation.